(updated Spring 2019)

 For this month's plant profile, I decided to do a general overview of Ceanothus or the 'Redroots.'
 Ceanothus is the genus of a group of plants in the Rhamnaceae or Buckthorn plant family.
 Several species in this genus go by the common name, Red Root.
 Many species in this genus are used medicinally.
-I'm not going to go in depth into every species that we could encounter in North America though I will mention many of them to paint a bigger picture of this group of plants.
+I'm not going to go in depth into every species that we could encounter in North America because there are SO many Ceanothus’ and many are endemic to really specific regions.
+I will mention a few of them to paint a bigger picture of this group of plants.
 I will be focusing on a couple species in this genus commonly used medicinally and of which I'm most familiar.
 The species that is used and preferred by herbalists varies according to location.
 In addition to reviewing three species that I have made medicine with, observed, and have been learning from, I will mention varieties that folks use in other areas, too.

 I include a pretty extensive Work Cited at the bottom of this post with the intention that the many resources out there that mention the medicine and ecology of Red Root can be grouped together and used for cross reference.
 Of course, there are more resources out there.
 The best guide is using senses in the field and gaining personal relationships with the plants themselves.
 Asking questions, watching what grows where, at what elevation, on what soil.
 Learning the story of a place, ecologically and socially.
 Using the medicine and understanding how it feels in the body.
 I personally can't feel like I really know the medicine of a plant until I have watched it and engaged it in person.

 Unfortunately, I don't have really amazing pictures of each Ceanothus species in my stockpile of fancy photos, so the photo log here will be incomplete or not as elegant until I get those photos in the future to update this piece. (a few new photos added Spring 2019)